-Atrantil is safe most of the times still some may experience its side effects.
+Atrantil is safe most of the time still some may experience its side effects.
 Let’s know what these side effects of Atrantil could be and is it safe to have them or not.

 What is Atrantil?
 And Atrantil’s Background Story

-Atrantil is a nutraceutical made from blending of polyphenols and claims to help relieve bloating and discomfort in your abdomen.
-It can be used even in conditions like diarrhoea and constipation.
+Atrantil is a nutraceutical made from the blending of polyphenols and claims to help relieve bloating and discomfort in your abdomen.
+It can be used even in conditions like diarrhea and constipation.

 Important Note: Atrantil is strictly prohibited for nursing and pregnant mothers.